 How dangerous is the Carretera Cincha–Huanca to Abra de Rumualdo?

-Abra de Rumualdo is a high mountain pass reaching an elevation of 3,434m (11,266ft) above sea level in the Caylloma Province of Peru.
-The journey over the pass is a brutal test of endurance along the Carretera Cincha–Huanca.
-This is not a standard mountain crossing; it is a remote and unpredictable route where the road surface disintegrates as you climb higher, turning from a simple departmental road into a narrow, high-altitude ledge that demands total concentration from anyone behind the wheel.
+Abra de Rumualdo is a high mountain pass reaching an elevation of 3,434 meters (11,266 ft) above sea level in the Caylloma Province of Peru.
+The journey over the summit runs along the Carretera Cincha–Huanca, a remote route where the road surface disintegrates completely as you climb higher, turning from a basic road into a narrow mountain ledge.

 | Road facts: Abra de Rumualdo | |